ivanizag/bbz/README.md

 bbz [flags] [filename]
 ```

-This first arguments is the filename of the ROM to run.
+`filename` is the filename of the ROM to run.
 With no arguments it
 runs the BBC Basic ROM in `BASIC.ROM`.

 Avaliable flags (to put before the ROM filename if present):